stclib/STC/docs/csmap_api.md

 **csmap** is implemented as an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (slightly more balanced) than red-black trees.

+***Iterator invalidation***: Iterators are invalidated after insert and erase.
+References are only invalidated after erase.
+It is possible to erase individual elements while iterating through the container by using the returned iterator from *erase_it()*, which references the next element.
+Alternatively *erase_range()* can be used.

 See the c++ class [std::map](https://en.cppreference.com/w/cpp/container/map) for a functional description.

 ## Header file and declaration